-This disease can lead to in a variety of negative consequences at home, work, or school.
-Individuals who abuse alcohol are at an increased risk for a variety of health problems and physical complications in addition to experiencing social difficulties.
-Fortunately, there are a number of methodologies that can help individuals who are struggling with alcohol abuse.
+This disease can lead to in a variety of negative consequences at home, at work, or in school.
+If you abuse alcohol, you are at increased risk for a variety of health problems.
+You may also experience considerable social difficulties.
+Fortunately, there are a number of treatment options that can help you overcome a problem with alcohol.

 Helping a Loved One or Family Member Get Treatment